LayerManager/layman/doc/rest.md

 **_NOTE:_** Before version 1.10.0, workspace-related endpoints did not include `/workspaces` in their path.
 These old endpoints are still functional, but deprecated.
 More specifically, they return HTTP header **Deprecation**.
 If you get such header in response, rewrite your client to use new endpoint path.
 Old endpoints will stop working in the next major release.

-## Layers
+## Publications
 ### URL
-`/rest/layers`
+`/rest/publications`

-### GET Layers
+### GET Publications
-Get list of published layers.
+Get list of published publications, i.e. layers and maps.

 #### Request
 Query parameters:
 - *full_text_filter*: String.
-Only layers satisfying any of following conditions are returned:
+Only publications satisfying any of following conditions are returned:
   - Any word from input string appears in title.
 Search is case-insensitive, unaccent and does lemmatization for English.
   - Input string appears as substring of title.
 Search is case-insensitive and unaccent.
 - *bbox_filter*: String.
 Bounding box defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
-Only layers whose bounding box intersects with given bounding box will be returned.
+Only publications whose bounding box intersects with given bounding box will be returned.
 - *bbox_filter_crs*: String.
 CRS of *bbox_filter*, default value is `EPSG:3857`, has to be one of [LAYMAN_OUTPUT_SRS_LIST](env-settings.md#LAYMAN_OUTPUT_SRS_LIST).
 - *order_by*: String.
 Can be one of these values:
-  - `full_text` Layers will be ordered by results of full-text search.
+  - `full_text` Publications will be ordered by results of full-text search.
 Can be used only in combination with *full_text_filter*.
-  - `title` Layers will be ordered lexicographically by title value.
+  - `title` Publications will be ordered lexicographically by title value.
-  - `last_change` Layers will be ordered by time of last change.
-Recently updated layers will be first.
+  - `last_change` Publications will be ordered by time of last change.
+Recently updated publications will be first.
-  - `bbox` Layers will be ordered by similarity of bounding box with bounding box passed in *ordering_bbox* or *bbox_filter*.
+  - `bbox` Publications will be ordered by similarity of bounding box with bounding box passed in *ordering_bbox* or *bbox_filter*.
 Can be used only in combination with  *ordering_bbox* or *bbox_filter*.

   If *full_text_filter* is set, default value is `full_text`; if *bbox_filter* is set, default value is `bbox`; otherwise default value is empty string, i.e. no ordering is guaranteed.
 - *ordering_bbox*: String.
 Bounding box defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
 The bounding box will be used for ordering.
 Can be used only if *order_by* is set to `bbox` (by default or explicitly).
 If *order_by* is set to `bbox`, default value of *ordering_bbox* is the value of *bbox_filter*.
 - *ordering_bbox_crs*: String.
 CRS of *ordering_bbox*, default value is *bbox_filter_crs* if defined otherwise `EPSG:3857`, has to be one of [LAYMAN_OUTPUT_SRS_LIST](env-settings.md#LAYMAN_OUTPUT_SRS_LIST).
 - *limit*: Non-negative Integer.
-No more layers than this number will be returned.
-But possibly less, if the query itself yields fewer layers.
+No more publications than this number will be returned.
+But possibly less, if the query itself yields fewer publications.
 - *offset*: Non-negative Integer.
-Says to skip that many layers before beginning to return layers.
+Says to skip that many publications before beginning to return publications.

 #### Response
 Content-Type: `application/json`

-JSON array of objects representing available layers with following structure:
+JSON array of objects representing available layers and maps with following structure:
 - **workspace**: String.
 Name of the layer's workspace.
 - **publication_type**: String.
-Always with value `layer`.
+Value `layer` for layers and `map` for maps.
 - **name**: String.
 Name of the layer.
 - **title**: String.
 Title of the layer.
 - **uuid**: String.
 UUID of the layer.